Vision: Empower learners, of all ages, to be prepared for limitless future opportunities

 iPads in SPPS

-Personalized Learning is an instructional strategy that tailors teaching and learning to Saint Paul Public School’s diverse student body.
-Through Personalized Learning:
+Digital Learning is an instructional strategy that tailors teaching and learning to Saint Paul Public School’s diverse student body.
+Through Digital Learning:

 Teachers have access to resources that support rich, rigorous instruction aligned to district standards while nurturing individual learning styles.